AyushGupta74/IET_PROJECT_01/SRS_Document.md

 Application should show how many cdandidates registered on the website and it will be visible to admin.
 Admin module should see different graphs of candidates login time and sessions.
 Admin can reject registered candidates application.

+### SECURITY
+Online  Assessment System should provide the necessary authentication process to secure access.
+All system user are required to login to the system should be authenticated through their credentials.
+If exam session is going on no user can allow to close the window.

 ### DURABILITY
 System will retain registered candidate login session for five minutes after inactivity.